ecalder6/azure-gaming/README.md

 You can monitor the progress of the deployment using the notification button (bell icon) on the top right.
 You can also check the status under Virtual Machine -> CloudGaming -> Extensions -> the only entry in the list.
 If you see an error or failure, submit an issue on GitHub along with what's in detailed status.

-After the deployment is successful, you'll need to wait for the VM to restart and for steam to finish first-launch update.
+After the deployment is successful, you'll need to wait for the second stage setup to finish, which should take less than 5 minutes.
 You will know it's ready when your local steam client allows you to install and stream games from the VM.

 ### Manual